jfarmer/setup-environment/README.md

   - Narrated product walkthroughs or tutorials
   - Creating a visual record of a bug in someone's program so that you don't have to rely on a purely textual description.
 This could be a bug in your *own* program that you want help with or a bug in someone else's program that you want to point out to them.
-  - Recording + sharing a presentation if your internet is too unreiable to do it over Zoom
+  - Recording + sharing a presentation if your internet is too unreliable to do it over Zoom

 - [ ] 🔬 **Major Browsers**